connectall/ua-testrail/README.md

 ## Example Automation

-Flow Test Case from a project in TestRail into another application (like Rally), and then update any changes (uni or bidirectional).
+Flow artifact type from a project in TestRail into another application (like ALM), and then update any changes (except can NOT create Tests within TestRail from another application).

 # Known Limitations
-keep Modified Date Field as updated_on keep Date Time Format as yyyy-MM-dd'T'HH:mm:ss.SSS keep Query Date Format as SECS_SINCE_UNIX_EPOCH keep Issue Type as TestCase keep Fields with updated_on as Datetime DATATYPE
+keep Modified Date Field as updated_on keep Date Time Format as yyyy-MM-dd'T'HH:mm:ss.SSS keep Query Date Format as SECS_SINCE_UNIX_EPOCH keep Issue Types keep Fields with updated_on as Datetime DATATYPE
 Query Modified Records: index.php?/api/v2/get_cases/${project_id}&updated_after=${last-modified-time}&limit=10&offset=0  has limit hardcoded as 10, and offset hardcoded as 0, modifiy accordingly if necessary.

 # Supporting Documentation

-Third Party API Documentation: https://learn.microsoft.com/en-us/rest/api/azure/devops/processes/lists/list?view=azure-devops-rest-7.1](https://support.testrail.com/hc/en-us/articles/15762591438996-Exporting-test-cases#getting-test-cases-0-0
+Third Party API Documentation: https://support.testrail.com/hc/en-us/sections/7077185274644-API-reference